 Barring any major problems, I decided that those were numbers that would work for me.
 After processing all this information for a few days, praying over it, and trying to get past the reluctance of spending a lot of cash on something I’ve never tried before, I called my realtor Sherril and told her that we’ll go ahead with the deal.

 We made the appointment with the title company and signed the papers on a Friday.
-On the way to the closing I first went to the bank and got a cashier’s check for $43,418 (House + Closing costs), then to my insurance agent to take out insurance on the house ($426 for the first year).
+On the way to the closing I first went to the bank and got a cashier’s check for $43,418 (House + Closing costs, title insurance, etc.), then to my insurance agent to take out insurance on the house ($426 for the first year).

 Oh God, that’s the largest check I’ve ever written!